DigitalPublishingToolkit/GrayZones/md/06_Vilenica_A_The_Art_of_FINAL.md

 Beogradu 1919–1941* \[*Living on the Edge – The Housing of the Poor in Belgrade 1919-1941*\], Belgrade: Orion Art, 2012.

-World Bank. *Entrepreneurship Snapshots 2010: Measuring the Impact of the Financial Crisis on new Business registration*, 2011.
+World Bank. *Entrepreeurship Snapshots 2010: Measuring the Impact of the Financial Crisis on new Business registration*, 2011.

 Yudice, George. *The Expediency of Culture, Uses of Culture in the Global Era*, Durham and London: Duke University Press, 2003.